Aarnya-Jain/c-project-game-buckshot-roullete/README.md

 Each choice adds a layer of strategy, making the game more than just a test of luck.
 Buckshot Roulette embodies the essence of suspense and strategy, delivering a unique gaming experience.
 Dive into the world of Buckshot Roulette and bring this thrilling text-based game to life!

+Feel free to fork this project and expand upon it.
+If you make interesting additions, please consider submitting a pull request!